When should I come?

 What should I expect in the service?

 A traditional, but not formal mixture of scripture, preaching, music, and prayer.
 Communion is offered to all on the first Sunday of the month, and occasionally we have special services including baptisms, mission project celebrations, as well as youth and children-led services.
-Before entering the sanctuary, our ushers will give you a bulletin for that week’s order of service which includes prayers, hymns, announcements, and an upcoming calendar of events.
+Before entering the sanctuary, our ushers will give you a bulletin/program for that week’s order of service which includes prayers, hymns, announcements, and an upcoming calendar of events.

 Can I bring my children?